datha2703/datha2703/Mac-Shortcuts.md

  - Command + O to open file from finder.

 - VS Code
+ - Shift + Option to select block of text.
  - Control and - → navigate back
  - Control , Shift and - → navigate forward
  - Opening folder in two windows